2 weeks agoUSA UpdateComments Off on موعد مباراة السعودية واليابان في تصفيات آسيا لكأس العالم لعام 2026 والقنوات الناقلة

 MIKEL ARTETA freshened up his Arsenal side for Saturday’s clash with Southampton by bringing in three fringe players.

-And Jorginho, a European champion at club and international level.
 Whatever problems the Gunners may encounter during this season’s title bid, it won’t be a lack of strength in depth.